Is it possible to pay mortgage payments via credit card?

 I used to be one of them.
 Then, after I bought my second home in 2016, I decided to look into it.

-Yes.
-I do this using a service called Plastiq.
+I learned that it is, in fact, very possible.
+I now do this using a service called Plastiq.

-I was skeptical at first, but after a couple months of mortgage payments with no issues, I’m very happy with the service.
+I was skeptical at first, but after several months of mortgage payments with no issues, I’m very happy with the service.